stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

 4. Doubleclick on the .dmg and run the .pkg installation file found inside of it.
    [Detailed instructions](http://surfer.nmr.mgh.harvard.edu/fswiki/Installation) are available if you want them.
-   (Note the folder that this installs to, likely /Applications/freesurfer, which you will assign to $FREESURFER_HOME below.)
+   (Note the folder that this installs to, likely `/Applications/freesurfer`, which you will assign to `$FREESURFER_HOME` below.)

-5. add post-install config to /etc/bashrc per the bash section of the freesurfer [documentation](http://surfer.nmr.mgh.harvard.edu/fswiki/SetupConfiguration) :
+5. Add post-install config to `/etc/bashrc` per the bash section of the freesurfer [documentation](http://surfer.nmr.mgh.harvard.edu/fswiki/SetupConfiguration).
+First cache your sudo credentials via this command (ignoring the output):

     ```
-     #
+    sudo tail /var/log/auth.log
+    ```
+    ...then immediately copy this block of lines and paste into the terminal:

+     ```
      #    WARNING: note the \${escapedVariables} below, which
      #    are escaped for heredoc (http://goo.gl/j3HMJ).
      #    Un-escape them if manually typing into a text editor.